 5. You follow your whims.

 Decided this afternoon that you can’t live without your favorite Thai food—and you’re not talking about takeout?
 Bam!
-You’ve packed your travel bag and you’re on a plane to Bangkok by 10am tomorrow via a plane ticket purchased with your many, many airline mileage points.
+You’ve packed your travel bag with compression cubes and you’re on a plane to Bangkok by 10am tomorrow via a plane ticket purchased with your many, many airline mileage points.
 It might sound like madness to some in your life, but it’s just another example of how you roll.
 When you get a great idea, especially when it comes to your bottomless need to explore the world, you act on it and don’t spend a bunch of time sweating the small stuff.

 Tip: If you stay ready, you never have to get ready.
 Keep a small, but roomy travel bag packed at all times, and last-minute adventures become effortless.